fly-lang/fly/llvm/docs/DeveloperPolicy.rst

 patches that are committed are actually reviewed.

 Being a code owner is a somewhat unglamorous position, but it is incredibly important for the ongoing success of the project.
-Because people get busy, interests change, and unexpected things happen, code ownership is purely opt-in, and anyone can choose to resign their "title" at any time.
+Because people getValue busy, interests change, and unexpected things happen, code ownership is purely opt-in, and anyone can choose to resign their "title" at any time.
 For now, we do not have an official policy on how one gets elected to be a code owner.